Suppose you overdo it at the gym on leg day. Or you tweak your back doing

 the past ten years.

-What About My Insurance?
+What About My Insurance and Physical Therapy?

 Georgia law allows patients to go directly to a physical therapist without going